-MARE200 Introduction to Oceanography Autumn 6 STAT252 Statistics for Natural Sciences Spring 6 Total for major at 200-level 30 300-Level An approved of combination of at least 24 credit points from the follow ing: BIOL303 Biotechnology: Applied Molecular and Cell Biology Autumn 8 CHEM320 Bioinformatics: From Genome to Structure Spring 8 BIOL320 Molecular Cell Biology Autumn 8 BIOL321 Cellular and Molecular Immunology Spring 8 BIOL332 Ecological and Evolutionary Physiology Autumn 8 BIOL351 Conservation Biology: Marine and Terrestrial Populations Autumn 8 BIOL355 Marine and Terrestrial Ecology Spring 8 MARE300 Fisheries and Aquaculture Spring 8 Total for major at 300-level 24 Sub-total for major 78 Plus additional subjects chosen from the Science Schedule 12 90 Plus elective subjects chosen from the Science or General Schedules 54 The above depoints at 300- gree structure must include a minimum of 32 credit level Degree Total 144 400-Level I Honours BIOL401 Biology Honours Annual 48 BIOL402 Biology Joint Honours Annual 24
+MARE200 STAT252 Introduction to Oceanography Statistics for Natural Sciences Autumn Spring 6 6 Total for major at 200-level 30 300-Level An approved co mbination of at least 24 credit points from the following: BIOL303 CHEM320 BIOL320 BIOL321 BIOL332 BIOL351 BIOL355 MARE300 Biotechnology: Applied Molecular and Cell Biology Bioinformatics: From Genome to Structure Molecular Cell Biology Infection and Immunity Ecological and Evolutionary Physiology Conservation Biology: Marine and Terrestrial Populations Marine and Terrestrial Ecology Fisheries and Aquaculture Autumn Spring Autumn Spring Autumn Autumn Spring Spring Spring 8 8 8 8 8 8 8 WITHLESOO Total for major at 300-level Opring 24 Sub-total for major 78 D • Plus additional subjects chosen from the Science Schedule 12 90 Plus elective su bjects chosen from the Science or General Schedules 54 Note: The above at 300-level re degree structure must include a minimum of 32 credit points Degree Total 144 400-Level - Ho l BIOL401 BIOL402 nours Biology Honours Biology Joint Honours Annual Annual 48 24

-Notes on Biological Sciences major.
+Notes on Biological Sciences major:

-1. A fourth Biological Sciences 200-level subject may be waived for students taking both a Biological Sciences major and a major from the School of Geosciences.

-- A Mathematics or Statistics subject acceptable to the Department of Biological Sciences may be substituted for STAT252. - STAT252 may be waived for some programs combining 300-level Biological Sciences and another approved discipline.
+- 1. A fourth Biological Sciences 200-level subject may be waived for students taking both a Biological Sciences major and a major from the School of Earth and Environmental Sciences. - A Mathematics or Statistics subject acceptable to the Department of Biological Sciences may be substituted for STAT252. - 3.
+STAT252 may be waived for some programs combining 300-level Biological Sciences and another approved discipline.

-Advanced Biology Project (BIOL392) is an 8-credit point project-based subject and Advanced Biology (BIOL391) is a 16credit point project-based subject.
-These two subjects are available for high-quality students wishing to complement performance (usually Distinction average) in four 200-level Biological Sciences subjects.
+Advanced Biology Project (BIOL392) is an 8-credit point project-based subject and Advanced Biology (BIOL391) is a 16-credit point project-based subject.
+These two subjects are available for high-quality students wishing to complement their coursework with research projects.
+Entry into these subjects is by permission of the Coordinator and requires good performance (usually Distinction average) in four 200-level Biological Sciences subjects.